SussexUCU/USS/data/README.md

 # Sources for data

-Sources for data are direct from USS documents.
+Sources for data are mostly direct from USS documents or derived from USS documents by a basis transformation.
 The location of these sources are detailed in the tables below.
 The tables are organised by data folder, then basis (nominal, CPI, or gilts) and then by year.
+They state whether the data are direct from USS, derived, or estimated.

 ## `assets_returns`